- Build year:2019

-You can hire everything from a small motor boat to a large superyacht.
+You can rent everything from a small motor boat to a large superyacht.
 Monohull sailing yachts are common, though catamarans are more comfortable and spacious metre for metre.

-Your budget for the sailing holiday should come first.
-Travelling - both getting there and what destinations to explore.
+Your budget for the sailing vacation should come first.
+Traveling - both getting there and what destinations to explore.
 What do you enjoy on a yacht charter?
 Work out your itinerary from there.
 Who are you taking with you and what are your limitations as a sailor?

-The sailing season runs from November to May, with the best time for a sailing yacht charter outside of school holidays thanks to the crowds.
+The sailing season runs from November to May, with the best time for a sailing yacht charter outside of school vacations thanks to the crowds.